zzhangjii/learning-library/ospa-library/appdev/application-development-lab/applicationdevelopment-labguide.md

 Visual Builder is WYSIWYG (what you see is what you get) and attempts to show real data during the design process.
-This error frequently occurs because Visual Builder cannot find a “context” to tell it which data to display.
+This error frequently occurs because Visual Builder cannot find a “context” to tell it which data to display. (in this case, the VBCS editor wants to show the Product Detail page with "live" data, but, does not know which record to display) The process below uses the VBCS editor's "Live" capability to set the context.

 ![](./media/image105.png)

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Figure 3.10.7 – 404 Error

-Fortunately there is an easy fix for this.
+Fortunately there is an easy fix for setting the context.
 First, look for the “Live/Design/Code” button in the upper-right part of the Visual Builder editor.
 Click on “Live” to begin the process.